Pope Benedict, Disaffected Anglicans, and Holocaust-Denying Bishops

 - One of the most successful books written on the English Reformation is Eamon Duffy’s The Stripping of the Altars (Yale, 1993).
 Duffy’s revisionist study champions a bold thesis: that the Catholic Church on the eve of the Reformation was not as corrupt as it has often been made out to be; that it held the loyalty of the people right up to the rupture with Rome, which was orchestrated by King Henry VIII; and that it supplied the laity with a meaningful framework within which to live their lives.

 Kevin Madigan, Winn Professor of Ecclesiastical History at HDS, is a historian of medieval Christian religious thought and of religion in the Nazi era.
-He is the faculty adviser for the Bulletin in 2009–10.
+He is the faculty advisor for the Bulletin in 2009–10.
 His most recent book, co-authored with Jon Levenson of HDS, is Resurrection: The Power of God for Christians and Jews (Yale University Press, 2008).